 Found around the world in gardens and parks, ants are unnecessary pests in just about everyone’s life.
 While we may notice these creatures crawling around on our kitchen counters, have you ever thought about how long do ants live?

 From queen ants to simple worker ants, the answer to the question how long do ants live may surprise you.
 But what is their life like, from beginning to end?
 And how is their lifespan compared to other insects?
 Let’s learn more about ants now.

 How Long Do Ants Live?

-Ants live anywhere from a few weeks to multiple decades, depending on their gender and status in their colony.
+These insects live anywhere from a few weeks to multiple decades, however, ants’ lifespans depend on their gender and status in their colony.
 For example, male ants live the least amount of time, existing only to breed with female ants before dying after a few weeks.